Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
 - Hey guys , welcome back to Week 2!
--For a beginner like me, I would like to present a few definitions before we get into the homework challenges and the stretch challenges too!
+- I would like to present a few definitions before we get into the homework challenges and the stretch challenges too!

 ## Introduction
 - In traditional software and application designs , we use logging which has its own downsides i.e there is alot of data with no context for why something is wrong and finding the root cause of a problem is like trying to find a needle in a hay-stack.